Murtaza72/node-website/README.md

 -   Website is immune to CSRF(Cross Site Forgery Request) attacks
 -   One user cannot create, update or delete data on behalf of other user
--   User can change their password through e-mail

 4. **Error**:

 -   404 page is served if user tries to load unrecognized route
 -   500 page is served if something wrong happens on the server side

-5. Pagination for proper visual aesthetic and to reduce the load on the DB.
+5. Pagination for better User Interface and Experience and also to reduce the load on the DB.

 ---